porsche-design-system/porsche-design-system/packages/components/src/components/navigation/tabs/tabs.design.md

 ### Clickability

-Each Tabs item (arrows and text) spans over a clickable area of 40 x 40 px to guarantee a proper click- and touch-ability (on mobile devices).
+Each Tabs item (arrows and text) spans over a clickable area of 24 x 24 px to guarantee a proper click- and touch-ability.

 ### Skipping pages